You Were Experienced, I Was Not: Our Dating Story: Characters

 A gyaru who is at the top of the school caste and is considered to be the most beautiful girl in her grade.
 She is bright, cheerful, can approach anyone without hesitation, and has dated many boys before.
 After Ryūto confesses to her, she accepts his confession and starts going out with him.
 Even though she has experience in dating, she still worries that their relationship might not last long.
-They remain a couple after graduating from high school, although due to Ryūto's university studies they only meet occasionally.